tiendc/go-csvlib/README.md

   - Decode CSV data into Go struct
   - Support Go interface `encoding.TextUnmarshaler` (with function `UnmarshalText`)
   - Support custom interface `CSVUnmarshaler` (with function `UnmarshalCSV`)
-  - Able to continue decoding when error occurs (collect all errors at once)
+  - Ability to continue decoding when error occurs (collect all errors at once)
+  - Ability to perform custom preprocessor functions on cell data before decoding
-  - Able to perform custom validator functions on cell data after decoding
+  - Ability to perform custom validator functions on cell data after decoding
-  - Able to decode dynamic columns into Go struct field (inline columns)
+  - Ability to decode dynamic columns into Go struct field (inline columns)
   - Support rendering the result errors into human-readable content (row-by-row text and CSV)
   - Support localization to render the result errors into a specific language